Mohs Micrographic Surgery

 What is Mohs skin cancer surgery?

 Mohs micrographic surgery is a specialized outpatient surgical procedure to remove skin cancers in functionally and aesthetically sensitive areas.
-Mohs surgery is the goldstandard treatment for skin cancers including basal and squamous cell skin cancer lesions on the face, scalp, ears , hands, shins feet and genitals.
-Depending on the size of a lesion, Mohs micrographic surgery can also also be performed on other areas.
-Mohs micrographic surgery offers the highest cure rates and best cosmetic results for skin cancers in cosmetically sensitive areas, where standard excision could be disfiguring.
+Mohs is the gold standard treatment for skin cancers including basal and squamous cell skin cancer lesions on the face, scalp, ears, hands, shins, feet and genitals.
+Depending on the size of a lesion, Mohs surgery can also also be performed on other areas.
+Mohs surgery offers the highest cure rates and best cosmetic results for skin cancers in cosmetically sensitive areas, where standard excision could be disfiguring.

 Melanoma is the most dangerous type of skin cancer.
-When caught early, Dr. Sheila Farhang a fellowship trained Mohs micrographic surgeon, will perform the procedure on melanoma in situ (localized melanoma), when the cancer is only in the outermost layer of skin, and has not spread.
-Dr. Farhang expertly performs Mohs microsurgery on sebaceous carcinoma, Atypical fibroxanthomas, and dermatofibroscaroma protuberans.
+When caught early, Dr. Sheila Farhang, a fellowship trained Mohs micrographic surgeon, will perform the procedure on melanoma in situ (localized melanoma), when the cancer is only in the outermost layer of skin, and has not spread.
+Dr. Farhang expertly performs Mohs microsurgery on these other more rare skin cancers including sebaceous carcinoma, Atypical fibroxanthomas, and dermatofibroscaroma protuberans.

-Mohs micrographic surgery is reserved for cancer removal in areas that are near important features and provides the most cosmetically acceptable scars.
-Mohs is the least invasive and most effective treatment for nonmelanoma and melanoma skin cancers.
+Mohs surgery is the least invasive and most effective treatment for nonmelanoma and melanoma skin cancers.
 Reported five – year cure rates are 98% or greater for common nonmelanoma skin cancers.

 The history of Mohs surgery

-Dr. Frederic Mohs developed Mohs surgery in the 1930s and the procedure has since been refined and updated for modern use.
+Dr. Frederic Mohs developed Mohs micrographic surgery in the 1930s and the procedure has since been refined and updated for modern use.
 Dr. Mohs realized that skin cancer is like the “tip of the iceberg” and that what we see is only the outward manifestation, but that the cancer grows into the skin like the roots of a tree and is only visible with microscopic analysis.
-Mohs surgery gets to and removes the roots of nonmelanoma and melanoma skin cancers.
+Mohs Micrographic surgery reaches and removes the roots of nonmelanoma and melanoma skin cancers.

 How is Mohs surgery performed?

-Mohs surgery is a highly specialized and precise procedure performed solely by surgeons with advanced training who are both surgeon and pathologist.
-It is an outpatient procedure performed under local anesthetic in our Tucson/Oro valley, Arizona dermatology practice.
+Mohs micrographic surgery is a highly specialized and precise procedure performed solely by surgeons with advanced training who are both surgeon and pathologist.
+It is an outpatient procedure performed under local anesthetic in our Tucson Arizona dermatology practice.

-The area to be treated is numbed like at the dentis (fix wording) t, and the lesion is removed one layer at a time.
-It is then prepared with colored dyes and is examined under a microscope to identify and map the microscopic roots of the cancer.
+The area to be treated is numbed with local anesthetic and the lesion is removed one layer at a time.
+Each layer is then prepared with colored dyes and is examined under a microscope to identify and map the microscopic roots of the cancer.
 The procedure is repeated until no tumor cells can be detected under microscopic examination.
 The wound is repaired to ensure limited scarring.

 It usually takes about an hour to remove a tissue sample and examine it for cancer cells.
-While it can take a day to go through all the stages to remove the tumor, this process eliminates the need to overestimate the depth of the tumor and allows for preservation of greatest amount of noncancerous healthy tissues.
-Mohs (ADD MICROGRAPHIC AFTER EVERY Mohs) surgery offers significantly better cosmetic results than traditional excisional surgery.
+While it can take a day to go through all the layers to remove the tumor, this process eliminates the need to overestimate the depth of the tumor and allows for preservation of greatest amount of cancer free healthy tissues.
+Mohs micrographic surgery offers significantly better cosmetic results than traditional excisional surgery.